 'One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors.'

-From September 2017 we will be offering the revised A Level course in Politics (Edexcel) which will be linear, with three exams at the end of two years of study.
+From September 2017 we have been offering the revised A Level course in Politics (Edexcel) which will be linear, with three examinations at the end of two years of study.

-Year 1: LVI British Politics and Government and Ideologies
+Year 1: LVI British Politics and Government + Ideologies

 Component 1: (9PLO/01)